djaumann/test-repo-3d-mag/README.md

 ### Getting Started

-Find a detailed getting started guide for the supported XENSIV™ 3D Magnetic TLX493D Sensors [here](link).
+Find a detailed getting started guide for the supported XENSIV™ 3D Magnetic TLX493D Sensors [here](link). <!-- TODO: ADD LINK -->

 ### Library Installation

-Look for ```XENSIV 3D Magnetic Library´´´ in the Arduino library manager in order to install this library.
-An alternative installation method can be found [here](link).
+Look for ```XENSIV 3D Magnetic Sensor TLx493D``` in the Arduino library manager in order to install this library.
+An alternative installation method can be found [here](link). <!-- TODO: ADD LINK -->

 ### API Reference

-Discover all the API features and functions in the [API Reference]() section of the documentation.
+Discover all the API features and functions in the [API Reference]() section of the documentation. <!-- TODO: ADD LINK -->

 ### More Information

-More information can be found within the library [docs]().
+More information can be found within the library [docs](). <!-- TODO: ADD LINK -->

 ### License